fwcd/the-rhythm-of-salsa/README.md

 On the technical side, the app makes heavy use of SwiftUI, AVFoundation's powerful audio sequencer, its sampler and AudioToolbox's MIDI support.
 The app combines the classic model-view architecture with a modern, value- and protocol-oriented programming style that takes full advantage of modern Swift features such as property wrappers or multiple trailing closures.
 A delta update mechanism efficiently synchronizes the audio sequencer with the model, letting the user navigate the app freely while never missing a beat.

+## Credits

+The project uses CC0 and Attribution 4.0-licensed audio samples from https://freesound.org.
+A detailed list of the respective sources, licenses and authors for these samples can be found in [`Resources/Samples/LICENSES.md`](<The Rhythm of Salsa.swiftpm/Resources/Samples/LICENSES.md>) within the app playground bundle.

+Other assets are original content.

 ## See also

 - [MiniCAD](https://github.com/fwcd/mini-cad), a parametric 3D modeller using a Swift-inspired DSL (my 2023 project)